jenkinsci/coverage-badges-extension-plugin/README.md

 Following placeholder are

-- `intructionCoverage` : Display the instruction coverage percentage
+- `instructionCoverage` : Display the instruction coverage percentage
 - `branchCoverage` : Display the branch coverage percentage
 - `lineOfCode` : Display the total line of code
 - `numberOfTest` : Display the number of test